The Soldier's Details

 Here the POWS left the train (end of rail line) and made their way to Saigon.
 The men of ‘Rakuyo Maru’ party spent weeks working around the docks before the Japanese decided the American sea blockade was too effective and they were unable to sail for Japan from this coastline.
 The ‘Rakuyo’ group was then sent to Phom Penh to return to Singapore by rail via Bangkok.

 The men were accommodated in Singapore at River Valley Road Camp waiting for their ship ‘Rakuyo Maru’.
 It was about 5 months since first being selected for this work party!

-Eventually the POWs sailed out of Singapore just a few days prior to be hit by torpedoes from American Submarines and sinking about 14 September 1944.
+Eventually the POWs sailed out of Singapore just a few days prior to being hit by torpedoes from American Submarines.

 Arnie Cousins died aged 30 years.

-Arnie had previously served with 10th Light Horse Militia Service Noi.
-319924, prior to joining AIF in October 1940.
+Arnie had previously served with 10th Light Horse Militia Service No. 319924, prior to joining AIF in October 1940.

 Sister Phyllis married in 1941.

 Daisy was a very active member of the Mt Helena Community.

 Arnie’s father William was an orchardist in Mt Helena.